jermp/sshash/README.md

 Build and Query Examples
 ------------------------

-For the examples we are going to use some collections of *stitched unitigs* from the directory `../data/unitigs_stitched`.
+For the examples, we are going to use some collections of *stitched unitigs* from the directory `../data/unitigs_stitched`.
 These collections were built for k = 31, so dictionaries should be built with k = 31 as well to ensure correctness.